kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 Solving this problem in an Addon would isolate the feature to everyone who really needs it and keep the KKP codebase mostly clean of it.
 The problem is, that doing this in an Addon is just too late.
-In the case where this secret needs to be set before any image is pulled, because the external IP of the cluster has already hit the free tier limit of image pulls on dockerhub, the user cluster would be broken from the get go and could not even install this addon to fix itself.
+In the case where this secret needs to be set before any image is pulled, because the external IP of the cluster has already hit the free tier limit of image pulls on docker hub, the user cluster would be broken from the get go and could not even install this Addon to fix itself.

 ### Reconciliation of all Pods running on user clusters

-Similar to the reconciliation of master- and seed-component Deployments custom credentials can be injected into podspecs of Deployments and DaemonSets.
-In this approach the current concept of creators and modifiers can be used, but it only affects KKP internal components and neither KKP addons nor user deployed applications.
+Similar to the reconciliation of master- and seed-component Deployments custom credentials can be injected into pod specs of Deployments and DaemonSets.
+In this approach the current concept of creators and modifiers can be used, but it only affects KKP internal components and neither KKP Addons nor user deployed applications.
 This means if we decide to go with this approach, we would need to add handling for the not covered cases.

-### Extension of addon templates with imagePullSecrets
+### Extension of Addon templates with imagePullSecrets

-Pods or ServiceAccounts in addon templates could be templated to use an imagePullSecret, but this does not cover reconciled KKP components nor user apps.
+Pods or ServiceAccounts in Addon templates could be templated to use an imagePullSecret, but this does not cover reconciled KKP components nor user apps.

 ### A look ahead